Constitution of Singapore: Position in India

 The basic structure or basic features doctrine holds that there is an implied restriction on the powers of the legislature to amend the Constitution: it is precluded from amending the basic features of the Constitution.
 The landmark case of Kesavananda Bharati established that the doctrine applies in India, highlighting that while Parliament's power to amend the Constitution extends to all its sections, essential features of the Constitution must not be altered.

 The development of the basic features doctrine in India can be attributed to the role of the judiciary in maintaining a balance between the powers of the Parliament and the judiciary.
 The Supreme Court perceived itself as the institutional guardian and protector of individual liberties against political aggression, adopting a judicial role parallel to that of the Supreme Court of the United States as mentioned by Chief Justice John Marshall in Marbury v.
 Madison.

 Chief Justice Sarv Mittra Sikri, delivering the leading judgment of the Supreme Court, averred that "[e]very provision of the Constitution can be amended provided in the result the basic foundation and structure of the Constitution remains the same".
 He proceeded to lay down the basic structure of the Constitution, stating that it includes the supremacy of the Constitution; the republican and democratic form of government; the secular character of the Constitution; the separation of powers between the legislature, the executive and the judiciary; and the federal character of the Constitution.
 He said that these basic features are founded on the "dignity and freedom of the individual", which is of "supreme importance".

 On the other hand, Justice Ajit Nath Ray dissented and gave reasons for rejecting the basic features doctrine.
 He stated that since the Constitution is the source of all legal validity and is itself always valid, a constitutional amendment, being part of the Constitution itself, will also always be valid.
 The power to amend the Constitution is wide and unlimited, and there is neither a distinction nor any possibility of a difference between essential and non-essential features of the Constitution that may impede amendment.
 In fact, if Parliament's power to amend is extinguished because of essential features that are not expressly defined in the Constitution, the courts would be creating a new constitution.
-Justice Ray presented other problems of the basic features doctrine, criticizing it as being uncertain in scope.
+Justice Ray presented other problems of the basic features doctrine, criticising it as being uncertain in scope.
 Without an evident definition of what the basic features are, the task of trying to amend the Constitution becomes unpredictable.
 In his view, all the provisions of the Constitution are essential but this does not prohibit them from being amendable.